aboutsummaryrefslogtreecommitdiff

 Bootless is a scheme allowing a computer with encrypted disk to stay without attached bootloader in order to make more difficult to tamper the initialization process.
 Bootless is a bootloader installed in a removable media and used to initialize computers.

-It offers partial protection against the so-called evil maid attacks.
+It offers partial protection against the so-called evil maid attacks, which basically consists in compromising the boot procedure on unnattended machines.

 Design